The Ultimate Guide To Getting A Curly Hair Cut – Everything you Must Know

 Reviewed by Laurie Cain, Curl Specialist and Hair Stylist.

-Before choosing a stylist, learn the basics about a good curly cut, whether you have super curly hair or waves you want to keep curly without all the frizz.
+Before choosing a stylist, learn the basics about a good curly cut and styling curly hair; whether you have super curly hair or waves, you want to keep your wavy or curly hair without all the frizz.

 Not layering curly hair can leave you with an unflattering look.
 Each curl lays differently and should be cut individually.
 If you cut them evenly, you’ll have a uniform and almost triangle look to your hair – a look that’s not flattering on anyone.

 The number of layers needed depends on the type of curl.
+Are they tight or loose curls?
 Tighter curls need more layers than wavy hair to lay evenly.
 The right stylist will know what your hair needs.

 Most hairstylists automatically wet your hair to cut it, but that may not work for curly hair.
 If you have tight curls, your hair will look drastically different dry versus wet.
-Just watch how much your curls spring up after drying and you’ll see why a dry cut makes more sense.
+Just watch how much your curls spring up after drying, and you’ll see why a dry cut for naturally curly hair makes more sense.

 How often you cut curly hair is dependent on a few different factors, such as style goals and hair health.
 Generally, getting a trim every 12-16 weeks or when you notice the curls knotting more frequently is recommended.
 Letting curly hair go untrimmed for too long can lead to dehydrated and broken hair, which leads to frizz and difficult to manage hair.